garronej/evt/docs/api/ctx.md

 ## `ctx.getPrDone([timeout])`

-Tracks via a Promise when ctx.done or ctx.abort are invoked.
+Tracks via a Promise when ctx.done or ctx.abort is invoked.

 ### Returns